vijaikodi/repository.vijai/README.md

+clone this repo
+make code changes to plugin.video.vijai delete zips folder execute the rep generator. copy the repo zip from zip to /repo in the root
+Thats it

 # BASIC - How to setup for hosting on GitHub Pages

 In order to follow this tutorial, first fork this repository, and then clone your newly forked copy locally.